 - Mirin - this is a sweet and salty liquid that you can find in the Asian section of the grocery store.
 (This is the base of the sauce)

-- Bragg's Liquid Aminos - This is similar to soy sauce, but it's gluten-free.
-You can also use Tamari or even just regular soy sauce if you don't need gluten free lettuce wraps.
+- Bragg’s Liquid Aminos – This is similar to soy sauce but gluten-free.
+You can also use Tamari or even just regular soy sauce if you don’t need gluten-free lettuce wraps.

 - Ginger - To give it flavor.
 Freshly grated ginger root is the best choice if you have it.